- Entertainment and Media

 Mentally, we all mature at different levels, and this is true for us emotionally as well.
-All 4 aspects are important to our coming of age, and the rites of passage such as turning a certain age or holding a particular celebration to commemorate the event, help us to emotionally and mentally reach that maturity our physicality reaches at 25 no matter what.
+All 4 aspects are important to our coming of age, and the rites of passage such as turning a certain age or holding a particular celebration to commemorate the event, help us to emotionally and mentally reach that maturity our physicality reaches at 25.

-Okay, so according to American Law, a person is an adult at 18 if they are of sound mind.
-According to American Law, a person is legally allowed to vote, pay taxes, own property, manage credit, and even become a legal guardian of someone not born to them.
+Okay, so according to the laws in the U.S., a person is an adult at 18, if they are of sound mind.
+According to this, a person is legally allowed to vote, pay taxes, own property, manage credit, and even become a legal guardian of someone not born to them.

 But did you feel like an adult at 18?
 Were you still in high school?
 Just graduated?
 Perhaps still have another year to go?
-Maybe you do actually own a car at that young of an age, or hold a job as well as attending school, and those are strong responsibilities.
+Maybe you did actually own a car at that young of an age, or hold a job as well as attending higher education.
+Those are strong responsibilities.

-But did you feel like an adult.
-Probably not.
+But did you feel like an adult?
 I know I didn't.

 10 Ways To Know You're Finally An Adult

 If you ask ME, there are just a few things that you begin to think when you reach majority.
 There are a few things you start to do, whether realized or not, and there are a few things that you are at long last able to accomplish.

 Now, at 25, I can legally, emotionally, physically, mentally, and self-righteously tell you the REAL ways you know you're an adult.

 And I mean early.
 Remember those days of shrugging at the midnight chime?
 At giggling when you see yet another sunrise because you're tired but know for sure that you can do this again?

 No more!
 You hardly ever see midnight, and it's only with the resolve of a scorned Ravenclaw descendent that you can get yourself there.